-In fact, this list could go on and on, but these are the main ones you need to be concerned about.
+This list could go on, but these are the main ones you need to be concerned about.

 Where Do We Get Exposed to These Toxins?

-The reality is no matter where you live on Earth, EVERYONE is being exposed to some or all of these toxins on a daily basis.
-Many of them are found in the foods we eat, the water we drink, the air we breathe, or even the products that we bring into our home.
-If you take a look under your sink, how many chemical-based cleaning products do you have down there?
-What about all the perfume/cologne and hygiene products you use on a daily basis?
-Do you recognize any of the ingredients on the labels, and how do you know those ingredients are safe?
+The reality is no matter where we live, we are all exposed to some or all of these toxins daily.
+Many of them are found in the foods we eat, the water we drink, the air we breathe, or even the products we bring into our homes.
+If you take a look under your sink, how many chemical-based cleaning products do you have?
+What about the perfume, colognes, and hygiene products you use daily?
+Do you recognize any of the ingredients on the labels and how do you know they’re safe?

-Most of these toxins are invisible, and that’s what makes environmental medicine such a tricky field of medicine.
-Because if you cannot see, hear, taste, feel, or smell something, how do you know it’s problematic?
+Most toxins are invisible and that’s what makes environmental medicine such a tricky field of medicine.
+After all, if you cannot see, hear, taste, feel, or smell something, how do you know it’s problematic?

-- Some of these chemicals, like DDT or PCBs, had been banned 30+ years before the study but were still found in the umbilical cord blood.
+- Some of these chemicals, like DDT or PCBs, had been banned 30 plus years before the study but were still found in the umbilical cord blood.

 - Many of these chemicals are known endocrine disrupters and carcinogens, and others have been shown to cause birth defects and infertility.